styleless-ui/svelte-styleless-ui/README.md

 <div align="center">

-> We will work on this as soon as the stable version of the <a href="https://github.com/styleless-ui/react-styleless-ui">`styleless-ui/react`</a> project is released.
+> We will work on this as soon as the stable version of the <a href="https://github.com/styleless-ui/react-styleless-ui">`styleless-ui/react`</a> project and it's documentation are released.

 </div>